miraisolutions/MiraiLabs/transform-your-r-code-into-api-with-plumber/README.md

-### Event 2 - Sharing your data science work: Transform your R code into a web API with plumber - 24 March 2020
+### Event 2 - Sharing your data science work: Transform your R code into a web API with plumber - 29th October 2020

 # Overview